-ContentKing is our favourite application when it comes to site monitoring.
+ContentKing is my favourite application when it comes to site monitoring.
 Whilst the site auditing tool space is pretty competitive, ContentKing has created a nice niche for themselves by offering real-time auditing alongside an awesome alerts system.
 The main benefit of ContentKing is that it tracks changes sitewide and alerts you as soon as anything changes.

 Once you start using this tool, it becomes a pretty indispensable part of your workflow and saves you a lot of time.
-Always-on auditing is incredibly handy to help you spot when issues are fixes, or when new issues are found.
+Always-on auditing is incredibly handy to help you spot when issues are fixed or when new issues are found.

-You can probably guess what Uptime Robot does, it alerts you whenever a site you enter goes down.
+You can probably guess what Uptime Robot does; it alerts you whenever a site you enter goes down.
 Best of all, it's completely free for up to 50 monitors.

-If you're already using something like ContentKing the main benefits of Little Warden come from things like the domain and SSL expiration checks and also things such as nameserver and MX record checks.
+If you're already using something like ContentKing, the main benefits of Little Warden come from things like the domain and SSL expiration checks and also things such as nameserver and MX record checks.